ThePrimeJnr/Obsidian-Notes/Introduction to Machine Learing/What is Machine Learning.md

 Labelled data already contains the solutions - given a data and some information about the data

-Unlabelled data lacks solution or label, uses something like clustering to find a natural grouping (Clustering is a type of Unsupervised Learning another can e neural networks)
+Unlabelled data lacks solution or label, uses something like clustering to find a natural grouping
+- Clustering: helps us determine if there are naturally occuring patterns (groupings in the data)
+-

 ### Types of Label
 actegorical Label (classification)